mjordan/drupal_field_limit_tester/README.md

 Installing the module in your Drupal instance will create a new content type and attach 20 test fields to it.
 A CSV file containing faked up data (by default, from randomized words drawn from the LICENSE file) is also generated so you can populate some nodes using the Migrate framework.

+# To do

+* Generate the YAML config files required to use the Migrate frameword to ingest the CSV data.

 # Author

 Mark Jordan (https://github.com/mjordan)